Climb Every Mole Hill

 “TRAVELING TO STATE HIGHPOINTS involves healthy outdoor recreation with concomitant learning of state and regional geography and history….It can expand the senses and bring joy to the heart.”
 This according to a 1997 journal article called “Highpointing”—Summiting United States Highpoints for Fun, Fitness, Friends, Focus, and Folly, written by Thomas P. Martin, a health professor at Wittenberg University, in Springfield, Ohio.

 Martin rated America’s 50 state highpoints using a ten-point scale of difficulty, with Florida’s 345-foot Britton Hill earning a mere 1 and Alaska’s Mount McKinley, at 20,320 feet the tallest of them all, getting a 10.
+In between are drive-ups like Rhode Island’s 812-foot Jerimoth Hill and airy scrambles like Idaho’s 12,662-foot Borah Peak.
 He informs us that highpointing was first mentioned in a 1909 edition of National Geographic and that a 1986 Outside item about the pastime spurred the establishment, in Mountain Home, Arkansas, of a national Highpointers Club, some of whose 2,700 members amuse themselves by seeking the second-highest point in each state.
 One of the leading guidebooks, Highpoint Adventures, published in 2002 by Colorado highpointers Charlie and Diane Winger, points out that more than 800 people have successfully climbed Mount Everest but only 100 or so have claimed all 50 U.S. highpoints.